 O'siyo!
 Hello.
 My name is Tayler Gutierrez, and I am the hands behind the pieces you will see here at 'Kamama Beadwork.
-I am a Native (Cherokee, Scandinavian) artist.
-I grew up in the Northwestern corner of Washington State, and currently reside in Santa Fe, New Mexico.
+I am a mixed Cherokee artist.
+I grew up in the Northwestern corner of Washington State, and currently reside in Tulsa, Oklahoma and am studying fine art at the Institute of American Indian Arts.
 I love my culture, and am so proud of all the beautiful parts of my heritage.
 My art is one way that I keep my culture alive in my life.
-Some designs that you see here will be traditional and others a contemporary interpretation.
-Art is how I have always expressed myself, and through that expression has come much healing.
-I hope that you enjoy my pieces; they are created with much love and good feeling!
+Some designs that you see here will be a contemporary interpretation of traditional beadwork, pottery, or basketweaving.
+And others, completely individual.
+Art is how I have always expressed myself, and through that expression has come healing and a huge source of happiness.
+I hope that you enjoy my pieces; they are created with much love!
 And that they bring joy to you when you wear them or gift them.
-Donadagohvi - Until we meet again
+Donadagohvi - Until we meet again.

 'Kamama (kaw-mama) is the Cherokee word for butterfly.
-I like to include Cherokee vocabulary on the website here, I feel it is important.
-Butterflies go through many growing phases before they rid of their cocoon and earn their wings.
-They give us many teachings about life and its difficulties; but also about how beautiful it can be.
-Each beaded piece is hand crafted by Tayler; transforming from raw materials into something new, more elaborate, with a story of its own.
+I like to include Cherokee vocabulary on the website here.
+Butterflies give us teachings about life and its difficulties; but also about how beautiful it can be.
+Each beaded piece is hand crafted by me, Tayler; transforming from raw materials into something new, more elaborate, with a story of its own.
 I try my best to source materials from places that I can trust.
 Most of those being local, but some by travel or through shops online.
 Wado for your support!

 Logo by Keana Steinke of @larks_art